JoeRibeiro/plankton_imager_classifier/README.md

 ```

 Options available in `main.py`:
 * `source_dir`: This should be the path to your data folder directly from the Pi-10.
 It is recommended to store this within the repository in `/data/`.
-Be aware that due to the untarring process within the pipeline, the volume of data will be doubled.
 * `model_name`: This corresponds to the model to use for inference.
-Options available are: `ospar` to use the OSPAR classifier (XX classes), or `ResNet50-detailed` to use the ResNet50 model which predicts 49 different plankton and non-plankton clases
+Options available are: `ospar` to use the OSPAR classifier (12 classes), or `ResNet50-detailed` to use the ResNet50 model which predicts 49 different plankton and non-plankton classes.
 * `cruise_name`: This is used for intermediate outputs and for generating the final report.
 Any string is accepted without any spaces in the name, use '-' or '_' instead.
 * `batch_size`: Number of samples to use within `inference.py`.
 This is highly dependent on the available memory within your PC/HPC.
-Default value of 300 is used for 32GB of RAM.
+Default value of 32 is recommended for local machines.

 ## Dataset Requirements
 Use the original dataset structure as provided by the Pi-10 imager without modifications.